Shannon Stubbs

 Shannon Stubbs (born December 8, 1979) is a Canadian politician who was elected to represent the riding of Lakeland in the House of Commons of Canada in the 2015 federal election.
 She was re-elected to represent the same riding in the 2019 and 2021 federal elections.

 Background

-Shannon Stubbs was born near Chipman, Alberta in 1979.
+Stubbs was born near Chipman, Alberta in 1979.
+She was born premature, with her heart, lungs, and jaw issues.
 She claims partial Ojibwa ancestry and is the daughter of Bruce Stubbs.
 She is the granddaughter of Eileen Stubbs, a former mayor of Dartmouth.
 Her mother died when she was 14.
 Of her grandmother, Stubbs has stated that “...She wasn’t partisan; she was all over the political map, but right and wrong mattered to her.
 I try to remember that and hope it will guide me in politics.”

 Stubbs went to Lamont High School and holds a Bachelor of Arts (Joint Honours) in English and Political Science from the University of Alberta.
 During her university years, she served as an intern in Leader of the Opposition Preston Manning's office, and as an assistant to MP Deborah Grey.
 Stubbs is married to former Lac La Biche-St. Paul-Two Hills MLA Shayne Saskiw.